 In this new paradigm, each physical qubit represents the parity of multiple logical qubits.
 The paper outlines a transformation that creates single-qubit physical gates and sequences of physical gates, eliminating the need for long-range interactions and thus SWAP gates.
 The redundancy of the encoding also provides intrinsic fault tolerance.
 The paper shows that it is possible to choose and switch between different variants of the parity mapping, containing subsets of parity qubits tailored to the algorithmic requirements.
 This allows for further reduction of computational resources.

-Read the paper on arXiv.
+Read the paper on Physical Review Letters.